haacked/haacked.com/_posts/archived/2005-08-09-video-aswesome-rock-balancing-video.aspx.markdown

 ---
 layout: post
-title: "VIDEO: Aswesome Rock Balancing Video"
+title: 'VIDEO: Aswesome Rock Balancing Video'
 date: 2005-08-09 -0800
 comments: true
 disqus_identifier: 9282
 categories: []
+redirect_from: "/archive/2005/08/08/video-aswesome-rock-balancing-video.aspx/"
 ---

 ![Picture 1-15](http://www.boingboing.net/Picture%201-15.jpg) This is the must see video of the month.
 I would love to see this video in reverse.